 The Knowledge Aware approach is a comprehensive approach to continuously collect, deliver, and actively apply trusted knowledge within the flow of work.

-The nonprofit business research firm, APQC, recently surveyed its industry managers: “45 percent of respondents said that knowledge capture, reuse, and transfer was their top priority for the year.”
+The nonprofit business research firm, APQC, recently surveyed its industry managers: “45 percent of respondents said that knowledge capture, reuse, and the transfer was their top priority for the year."
 The issues are particularly urgent in R&D departments and industries such as aerospace, automotive, chemicals, and oil and gas, given the high percentage of engineering and technical staff nearing retirement.
 Organizations need solid strategies to gather knowledge from their experts and long-tenured employees and make that knowledge available when, where, and how people need it.
 To that end, top questions APQC is hearing from members and clients include: